PeterMatthewKohler/CSCI_573_P3_D2/README.md

 3.) type "make" \
 4.)
 The integrated program that fulfills Task 4 is called "integrated.cpp" and will be compiled into an executable called "integrated". \
 5.)
 This program has 4 required arguments. \
-\t i.) -r which is a command line flag to signal which model you want \
+i.) -r which is a command line flag to signal which model you want \
-\t ii.)
+ii.)
 One of three choices for each of the three representations: "rad", "hjpd", or "hod" \
-\t iii.)
+iii.)
 The desired C parameter value \
-\t iv.)
+iv.)
 The desired gamma parameter value \
 Example command line usage: ./integrated -r rad 2 2 \
 \
 Implementation Information: \